jvineis/Reactor-metagen/README.md

        gzip "$i"
     done

 2.Map the reads.
 Run these commands from within the directory containing the megahit assembly.
-The commands are also looking for the quality filtered reads in a directory above which will also need to contain the txt file "reactor-samples.txt"
+The commands are also looking for the quality filtered reads in a directory above which will also need to contain the txt file "abm-samples.txt"

     #!/bin/bash
-    for i in `cat ../reactor-samples.txt`
+    for i in `cat ../abm-samples.txt`
     do
         bowtie2 -x anvi-contigs -f -U ../"$i" -S "$i".sam samtools view -bS -F 4 "$i".sam > "$i"-RAW.bam